fugle-dev/fugle-trade-nest/README.md

 ## Installation

-To begin using it, we first install the required dependency.
+To begin using it, we first install the required dependencies.

 ```bash
 $ npm install --save @fugle/trade-nest @fugle/trade